archiesarrewood/coalesce-2023/pages/index.md

-# Coalesce 2023 Planner
+# Unofficial Coalesce 2023 Planner

-Welcome to Coalesce 2023 - San Diego.
+_Welcome to Coalesce 2023 - San Diego._

-Find conference info, which events you want to attend, and other people at the conference.
+Find official 😇 _and unofficial_ 😈 conference info, events to attend, and other people at the conference.

 - [Conference Info](conference-info)
 - [Attendees](attendees)